EulerDisciple/vtm_descent_repo/scenarios/06_The_Manor_and_the_Mirror/06_the_manor_and_the_mirror.md

 Pre-entry puzzle:

+Players must figure out how to open the doors (auspex, perception + awareness, intelligence + occult, or similar).
 The doors won’t open unless a drop of vitae is pressed into a specific sigil-carved stone in the gate.
 Characters must decide who offers blood—and that may be used later to show them something specific inside.

 The manor is semi-linear, allowing players to choose routes but nudging them toward the confrontation.